Brisbane Australia Temple

 The Brisbane Australia Temple is the 115th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-It is at 200 River Terrace, Kangaroo Point in Brisbane, Queensland, Australia.
+It is located at 200 River Terrace, Kangaroo Point in Brisbane, Queensland, Australia.
+The intent to build the temple was announced on July 20, 1998, by the church's First Presidency.
+The temple was the fifth in Australia, following the Adelaide, Melbourne, Perth, and Sydney temples.

+The temple has a single attached spire with a statue of the angel Moroni.
+The temple was designed by Phillips, Smith, Conwell Architects, using a traditional architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on May 26, 2001, conducted by Kenneth Johnson, a general authority and president of the church’s Australia/New Zealand Area.

 History

-On 20 July 1998, the LDS Church announced that a temple would be built in Brisbane.
-The church's temple in Brisbane is its fifth in Australia.
-The church has grown rapidly in the country.
-In 1955 there were 3,000 members in Australia; now there are 186 meetinghouses throughout Australia and more than 106,000 members.
-The temple in Brisbane serves 20,000 LDS Church members in the area.
-Of the five temples in Australia, four were opened within a three-year period.
+The temple was announced on July 20, 1998, the first of several temples announced for Australia that month.
+The site chosen for the temple was the location of a stake center built in 1956, making it one of Australia’s oldest Latter-day Saint meetinghouses.
+Local opposition to the temple delayed construction, but the project was able to proceed following negotiations and minor changes to the design.

 On 26 May 2001, Kenneth Johnson presided at the groundbreaking ceremony and site dedication.
 Construction of the temple began in November 2001 and took 18 months.

 A public open house was held from 10 May through 7 June 2003.
-The Brisbane Australia Temple was then dedicated on 15 June 2003 by LDS Church president Gordon B. Hinckley.
-The 10,700 sq. ft. temple features two ordinance rooms and two sealing rooms.
+The Brisbane Australia Temple was dedicated on 15 June 2003 by LDS Church president Gordon B. Hinckley.
+It was the 80th temple dedicated by Hinckley during his tenure as church president.

-In 2020, like all the church's other temples, the Brisbane Australia Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Brisbane Australia Temple was closed for a time in response to the COVID-19 pandemic.